mohamedyasser722/SurveyBasket/README.md

    It is recommended to update the database incrementally, applying each migration found in the `persistence/migrations` folder step by step to avoid errors or unexpected behavior.
 Additionally, update the `appsettings.json` file with your email credentials from the [Ethereal Email website](https://ethereal.email/create).
 Visit the website to create an email account, and replace the email and password in the `appsettings.json` file with the newly generated credentials.

-also i have provided all my endpoints collection through postman
+also i have provided all my endpoints collection through postman in the repo.

 ---